cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 - If a trigger function depends on files or directories (for example) that might not exist when the function is first called, just return unsatisfied until everything required does exist.
-- The module containing the xtrigger function may also contain a ``validate`` function taking a single argument, which is a dictionary of all the arguments passed to the xtrigger function in ``flow.cylc``.
-It should raise an exception if validation fails.
-See :py:mod:`cylc.flow.xtriggers.xrandom` for an example of a validate function.
+- The module can also provide a ``validate`` function for checking configured arguments / keyword arguments, see :ref:`user-guide.xtrigger-validation-functions` for details.

 .. note::